 2.1.
 Study Design:

-Employing a within-subject design, 8participants performed a probabilistic reversal learning task during fMRI in two separate sessions seven days apart.
-Procedure and material are identical with data previously published on another paradigm (Luettgau et al., 2018).
-During the stress condition participants were exposed to a mock interview and calculus in front of a socially unresponsive committee in white lab coats, following the standardTrier Social Stress Test (TSST) protocol (Kirschbaum et al., 1993).
+Employing a within-subject design, 38 healthy adult participants (n=28 in the final analyzed sample) performed a probabilistic reversal learning task during fMRI in two separate sessions seven days apart.
+Procedures and materials are identical with data previously published using another paradigm (Luettgau et al., 2018).
+During the stress condition, participants were exposed to a mock interview and calculus in front of a socially unresponsive committee in white lab coats, following the standardized Trier Social Stress Test (TSST) protocol (Kirschbaum et al., 1993).
 During the control condition participants read a neutral text without presence of the committee.
 Session type (stress vs. control) was counter-balanced across participants.
 In order to prevent confounding effects of circadian rhythm on cortisol levels (Kudielka et al., 2004) both experimental sessions were scheduled at exactly the same time of the day.
-Acute stress response was assessed at physiological (cortisol) and subjective (self-report) level at six timepoints throughout the session (see Figure 3).
+Acute stress response was assessed at physiological (cortisol) and subjective (self-report) level at six time points throughout the session (see Figure 3).